 Your direct leader will be the one who can deliver constructive feedback, delegate projects, and help you turn the professional goals you’ve created into a learning plan that will assist you in achieving them.
 When you build your plan, it may include activities such as on-the-job training, working with a mentor or professional coach, or attending a program to equip you with new skills you’ll need, such as leadership, communication, and business acumen as you move forward in your career.

 A CEO I reported to would say, “Would you be proud or ashamed if this ended up on the cover of the national newspaper?”
 He would say this to his leadership team as a reminder to demonstrate character in every decision made and action taken.

 Beyond avoiding a PR nightmare, this may leave you asking, how does one show character?
 An article on the topic by Yale University defines character as “Acting with respect, integrity, and ethical behavior.”
 They go on to define the three pillars of character:

 - Respect: Flows from a commitment to treating all others as you would want to be treated.

 - Integrity: This means doing the right thing even when it is difficult.
 You demonstrate dependability, honesty, loyalty, and good judgment.

-- Ethical behavior: This means acting in ways consistent with society and individuals think are good values such as respect, honesty, fairness, equality, dignity, diversity, and individual rights.
+- Ethical behavior: This means acting in ways consistent with what society and individuals think are good values, such as respect, honesty, fairness, equality, dignity, diversity, and individual rights.